-An MUA or other agent making the initial introduction of a message to SMTP has authority to decide whether to require TLS, and if so, using what authentication method(s).
-It does so by issuing the REQUIRETLS option in the MAIL FROM command during message submission.
-This MAY be done based on a user interface selection, on a header field included in the message, or based on policy.
+In either case, the decision whether to specify REQUIRETLS, and with what option(s), MAY be done based on a user interface selection or based on a ruleset or other policy.
 The manner in which the decision to require TLS is made is implementation-dependent and is beyond the scope of this specification.

-3.4.
+4.4.
 Delivery of REQUIRETLS messages

 Messages are usually retrieved by end users using protocols other than SMTP such as IMAP [RFC3501], POP [RFC1939], or web mail systems.
-Mail delivery agents supporting REQUIRETLS SHOULD require that retrieval of messages requiring transport encryption take place over authenticated, encrypted channels.
+Mail delivery agents supporting REQUIRETLS SHOULD observe the guidelines in [I-D.ietf-uta-email-deep].

-4. Non-delivery message handling
+5. Non-delivery message handling